HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-extras.md

 "
 ```

-Then we load prepared sentences into our database:
+Then we load the prepared sentences into our database:

 ```bash
 psql -d deepdive_spouse -c "